openstack-archive/openstack-chef-repo/README.md

 Development of the latest OpenStack release will continue on the `master` branch and releases tagged with `10.0.X`.
 Once development starts against OpenStack `k` release, this branch will move to `stable/juno` and the appropriate branches will continue development.

-The documentation has been moved to the https://github.com/mattray/chef-docs repository for merging to https://github.com/opscode/chef-docs and eventual release to https://docs.opscode.com.
+The documentation has been moved to the https://github.com/mattray/chef-docs repository for merging to https://github.com/opscode/chef-docs and eventual release to https://docs.getchef.com/openstack_develop.html.
 Instructions for building the docs are included in the repository.
+The documentation for Chef is available at http://docs.getchef.com.
 There is additional documentation on the [OpenStack wiki](https://wiki.openstack.org/wiki/Chef/GettingStarted).

 # Usage with Chef Server #

-This repository uses Berkshelf (https://berkshelf.com) to manage downloading all of the proper cookbook versions, whether from Git or from the Opscode Community site (https://community.opscode.com).
-The preference is to eventually upstream all cookbook dependencies to the Opscode Community site.
+This repository uses Berkshelf (https://berkshelf.com) to manage downloading all of the proper cookbook versions, whether from Git or from the Chef Supermarket site (https://supermarket.getchef.com/).
+The preference is to eventually upstream all cookbook dependencies to the Chef Supermarket site.
 The [Berksfile](Berksfile) lists the current dependencies.
 Note that berks will resolve version requirements and dependencies on first run and store these in Berksfile.lock.
 If new cookbooks become available you can run `berks update` to update the references in Berksfile.lock.
 Berksfile.lock will be included in stable branches to provide a known good set of dependencies.
 Berksfile.lock will not be included in development branches to encourage development against the latest cookbooks.

 There is a Spiceweasel (http://bit.ly/spcwsl) [infrastructure.yml](infrastructure.yml) manifest documenting all the roles and environments required to deploy OpenStack.